 fly thousand times higher !

-Leverage legacy servers and
+Leverage the fastest servers and

-do more with less!
+to do much more with much

 We're not going to have faster processors.
 Instead, making software run faster in the future will mean using parallel-programming techniques.
 This will be a huge shift.